¼cupcornstarch(lightens the waffles but you can use ¼ cup more oat flour if desired)

 1/3cupneutral flavored oilI use avocado oil or vegetable oil

 2teaspoonsapple cider vinegar

 Whisk the oat flour, cornstarch, sugar, baking powder, baking soda and salt in a medium bowl.

-In another bowl or large measuring cup, whisk the milk, oil, eggs and vanilla together until blended.
+In another bowl or large measuring cup, whisk the milk, oil, eggs, apple cider vinegar and vanilla together until blended.